Scalable One-Pass Optimisation of High-Dimensional Weight-Update Hyperparameters by Implicit Differentiation: Experiments

-Next, we consider the same 50-hidden-unit MLP applied to eight standard UCI datasets (Boston Housing, Concrete, Energy, Kin8nm, Naval, Power, Wine, Yacht) in a fashion analogous to \citet{galDropoutBayesianApproximation2016} (we do not consider dropout or Bayesian formulations).
+Next, we consider the same 50-hidden-unit MLP applied to seven standard UCI datasets (Boston Housing, Concrete, Energy, Naval, Power, Wine, Yacht) and Kin8nm, in a fashion analogous to \citet{galDropoutBayesianApproximation2016} (we do not consider dropout or Bayesian formulations).
 We train 200 hyperparameter initialisations for 4\,000 full-batch epochs.
 Table~\ref{tab:UCIResults} shows results for three datasets, with complete loss evolution and distribution plots in Appendix~\ref{sec:AllUCIResults}.
 Some extreme hyperparameters caused numerical instability and NaN final losses, which our averages ignore.
 NaN results are not problematic: they indicate extremely poor initialisations, which should be easier for the user to rectify than merely mediocre hyperparameters.
 Error bars are based on 1\,000 sets of bootstrap samples.

-Given the sparse distribution of strong hyperparameter initialitions, random sampling unsurprisingly achieves generally poor averages. \emph{Random ($\times$ LR)} applies a learning rate multiplier, uniformly chosen in $[0.995, 1.001]$; these limits allow extreme initial learning rates to revert to more typical values after 4\,000 multiplications.
+Given the sparse distribution of strong hyperparameter initialitions, random sampling unsurprisingly achieves generally poor averages. \emph{Random ($\times$ LR)} applies a learning rate multiplier, uniformly chosen in $[0.95, 1.01]$; these limits allow extreme initial learning rates to revert to more typical values after 400 multiplications.
 This setting's poor performance shows naïve learning rate schedules cannot match our algorithms' average improvements.
 A stronger baseline is \emph{Random (3-batched)}, which harshly simulates the greater computational cost of our methods by retaining only the best of every three \emph{Random} trials (according to validation loss).
 This setting comes close to, but cannot robustly beat, our methods --- a claim reinforced by final test loss distributions (Figure~\ref{fig:AllUCICDFs}, Appendix~\ref{sec:AllUCIResults}).